Old Albanian RFC: Mini and junior rugby

 OAs has recruited over 900 mini and junior rugby players.
-The MINIS enjoy good success in the Hertfordshire leagues, whilst the JUNIORS are well represented in the Saracens Herts and Middlesex Junior leagues.
-Most age groups are able to provide three squads to the leagues and provide very good competition.
+The Mini’s are in the Hertfordshire leagues, whilst the Juniors’s are represented in the Saracens Herts and Middlesex Junior leagues.

 Junior & senior women's rugby

 OA Saints are the women's section of Old Albanians (OA) Rugby Football Club.
 The women's section were originally part of St Albans RFC, based in Smallford, which formed in 1989 from only four female players and grew to a squad of over 45 with a place in the top flight National Premiership League One in 1997–98 returning to the Women's Rugby Premiership for two seasons in 2010–11 and 2011–12.

 In 2003, a year after the Old Albanians moved from Beech Bottom and took up residence in the new facilities at Woollam's playing fields, the Saints were invited to join OA Rugby.
 The women's section brought with them and keeps to this day their title ‘Saints’ as a nostalgic reminder of their roots at St Albans RFC.